Holiday festivities, high heels and foot pain, Oh My!

 ...get the best-fitting high heel possible.
 Wear a thicker heel for stability.
 Cushion, cushion, cushion.
 While a full-shoe insert can help, if you have pain in the ball of the foot -- or you'll be standing in your heels a long time you may want to consult a professional about custom orthotics.

 Parkway Back and Foot Clinic Chiropodist, Danielle Willis can help you find the right solution to keep you comfortable and looking your best this holiday season.
-Chiropractor, Dr. Barry McHardy can suggest the best alternative to help with relief of any back pain or related concerns.
+Chiropractor, Dr Barry McHardy can suggest the best alternative to help with the relief of any back pain or related concerns.